Atticus29/dataJitsu/specs.md

 # TODO high priority
 - [ ] Have custom no gi rank option, and add unknown to it
+- [ ] Have custom age class, and add unknown to it
+- [ ] Have custom location option, and add unknown to it
 - [ ] Add new move options to every section
 - [ ] Display flagged moves in admin after they have been flagged X times (define in constants.ts)
 - [ ] Stripe follow-up